-Dim sirens and bright swirling lights echoed and flashed off the brick buildings and up into the atmosphere, resettling on the endless city that sprawled around them.
-It was quite rare that any territory had to use this system to alert their neighbors that something was amiss, but everyone knew that when they were in use, something had to be wrong.
+Sirens echoed throughout the streets and swirling lights flashed off towering brick buildings, sending warning signs of distress into the surrounding regions of the sprawling city.
+A thin stream of red light filtered up from the buildings of the area in question, warning all who came close that whatever was found there would not be pretty.
+Four beacons stood on each corner of the territory, making themselves clear to any within sight of them.
+It was quite rare that any territory had to use this system to alert the nearby areas that something was amiss, but everyone knew that when they were in use, something had to be wrong.

 Miles away, Patrick stood in his normal position on the rooftop, nine stories above the ground.
 He was alert in his vantage point on the spacious roof, leaning on the brick barrier that separated him from the long drop down.
-He glared out over the tops of the surrounding buildings, hoping for an inkling of something, anything.
-Whatever the reason for the alerts and confusion, it was too far away for him to see it.
+He stared out over the tops of the surrounding buildings, hoping for an inkling of anything that could explain the commotion.
+Whatever the reasons, it was just too far away for him to see.
 Something strange was happening this humid night, and he was certain he wasn't the only one aware of it.

 A massive slam sounded from behind him, but Patrick didn't move.
-From what little specific training he had, he knew this – keep his eyes where they were supposed to be.
+From what little specific training he had, he knew to keep his eyes where they were supposed to be.

 "Betcha thought I wasn't gonna make it, eh?"

 Patrick grinned.
 "Took you long enough, you bastard."

 "Yeah, yeah."
 Jonathan sidled up, looking around the rooftop as he did.
 "Where's Troy?"

 "Dunno," Patrick shrugged.
 "He was supposed to be up here an hour ago.
 But I guess with all the curiosity going around, he probably forgot."